roman-milk/roman-milk.github.io/cvsn.md

  Any further discussion was preempted by her taking the head of my cock into her mouth.

  Chris was nice.
 It was a fun blow-job, without the skill of Debbie or Beth, we won't even mention the remarkable Cathy's ability.
 But she put quite a bit of enthusiasm into it which made up for a lot.
 And of course there was the factor that this was our first sexual contact, and you know how exciting that can be.
 She didn't take me too deep, but her hand was a very nice addition.
 After a few minutes she took a break, stroking me while she caught her breath.
-Report_Story #2